Setting up network policies for a Sophos XG controller

 Decide: factory reset or clean the existing config

-Start with the basics.
-Back up the current XG configuration.
-Export it from System > Backup.
-Keep a copy offline.
-I do this before any major change.
+Back up the current XG config first.
+Export it from System > Backup and keep a copy offline.
+I do that before any major change.

 If the APs are supported by the XG, decide whether to factory reset.
-I use this rule of thumb:
+My rule of thumb is simple:

-- If the XG config is small and tidy, cleaning interfaces, NAT and rules is faster.
+- If the XG config is small and tidy, cleaning interfaces, NAT and rules is quicker.
 That keeps useful items like static routes or logs.

-- If the XG carried a complex, tangled firewall configuration or unknown custom rules, factory reset is safer.
-It removes legacy cruft that breaks access point management and VLANs.
+- If the XG has a messy firewall config or unknown custom rules, a factory reset is safer.
+It clears out old settings that get in the way of access point management and VLANs.

-Step-by-step: convert the XG to a dedicated Sophos XG Wireless Controller
+Convert the XG to a dedicated wireless controller

 Preparation

-- Backup current config and save the export.
-Take a screenshot of the current Wireless Protection and interface map.
+- Back up the current config and save the export.
+Take a screenshot of the current Wireless Protection view and the interface map.

-- Note licences.
-If you move APs to Sophos Central later, check Central licensing and onboarding workflows.
+- Note the licences.
+If the APs move to Sophos Central later, check the Central licensing and onboarding process.

 If you choose factory reset